szilvia-csernus/rabbit_sanctuary/README.md

 ### Future Implementations

-Further development could be a new page dedicated entirely to provide more details about each rabbit.
+Further development could be a new page dedicated entirely to listing rabbits waiting for adoption.
 It would be implemented with a comprehensive database and backend server.

+Frontend could be improved by re-developing it using ReactJS framework to bring the site in line with current industry standards.

 ## Accessibility